Botox & Dysport Injections

 Serving Denver, Broomfield, Westminster, Boulder, Arvada, and surrounding areas

 This is especially true of the lines of the forehead and between the eyebrows.
 Other lines, such as crow's feet, may make us appear older than our chronological age.
-Botox® is used to block the nerve impulses that tell those muscles to move, revealing a fresh, healthy look.
-Botox® is used to treat wrinkles that are found when you make facial expressions, giving you a younger, natural-looking face!
+Botox® and Dysport are used to block the nerve impulses that tell those muscles to move, revealing a fresh, healthy look.
+Botox® and Dysport are used to treat wrinkles that are found when you make facial expressions, giving you a younger, natural-looking face!

 At Sonata, we are committed to offering you the most accurate, most complete and most medically-sound treatment plan.
 We use state-of-the-art technology, like the VISIA Skin Analysis system, to give you your most relevant skin care plan.
 It is all a part of our commitment to exceptional service, results, and treatment.
 At Sonata, you get next level care and next level treatments.

 There are recent amazing studies showing that Botox and Dysport can actually make you happy!

 Botox or Dysport is injected directly into the neuromuscular tissue in the desired area, using a very small needle.
 Dr. Janowski has perfected a technique he calls the "snap technique" in order to make the procedure virtually painless.
 It typically takes between 24-72 hours to take effect.
 The entire procedure usually only takes a few minutes, and you can go back to all regular daily activities immediately afterwards.

 We recommend that pregnant or lactating women, or people who have had a previous allergic reaction, not use Botox or Dysport for their medical aesthetic needs.